Farooq-Mohammed/Todo-List/README.md

 # Todo-List

-A simple To-Do list based on Html, CSS, JavaScript
+A simple To-Do list based on Html, CSS and JavaScript

 ## Operations